-9.8 STUDENT LOCKERS (Gr.
-5-12)
+Student Lockers (Grades 5-12)

 Each grade 5-12 student is provided with a locker.
 Lockers must be kept locked at all times.
+Students must properly store their belongings and keep their items safe.
+Items may not be stored in the hallways or common areas.
 The school accepts no responsibility for lost items.
 If a student forgets the password they may see the Head of Division.

-Students are not to paste stickers on their lockers, and are to clear out their lockers at the end of the school year.
+Students may not paste stickers on their lockers, and are to clear out their lockers at the end of the school year.
 Students are responsible for any damage to their lockers.